canorve/GALFITools/docs/api.rst

 and parameters for API invocation.

-The API integration process is expounded across five distinct sections, mirroring the structural delineation observed in the  `"Usage guide" <usage.rst>`__ section.
+The API integration process is explained across five distinct sections, mirroring the structural delineation observed in the  :doc:`usage` section.

 Some of the routines are optional arguments for argparse library and can be ignored.
-Those optional arguments can be empty variables (e.g. None or False values but check -h option when calling the shell command version)
+Those optional arguments can be empty variables (e.g. None or False values but check -h option when calling the shell command version).

-Certain routines encompass optional arguments managed by the argparse library).
 While these optional arguments can be omitted, it is recommended to consult the help documentation ("-h" option) associated with the respective shell command version.